 I thought vaporizing was supposed to simplify the experience of ingesting marijuana?

-So when I got my hands on the new Pax 2 to review, I was slightly jaded from my original experience and was trying to overlook the brilliant design cues to get a better understanding of what the long-term usability of this product would be.
+So I was trying to overlook the brilliant design cues of the Pax 2 to get a better understanding of what the long-term usability of this product would be.

 In short, I was really impressed.